The Benefits of Using Advanced Lead Testing Technology in the Home

 The accuracy and precision of advanced lead testing technology

-Another factor that can impact the accuracy and precision of advanced lead testing technology is the skill and expertise of the personnel using the device [8].
-It is important that the personnel using the device [8] are properly trained and certified in the use of the technology, and that they follow established protocols [9] for operating and maintaining the device [8].
+The other thing that can affect the precision and reliability of high tech lead testing equipment is the ability of the people operating the apparatus [8].
+The employees of the device [8] should be properly trained and certified in the use of the technology, and should adhere to the protocols [9] for the use and upkeep of the device [8].

 [1] "Lead Testing Technology."
 Occupational Safety and Health Administration.